top of page

 Mary Magdalene in Rome

-The Orthodox Church suggests that Paul recognizes Mary Magdalene worked hard for the church in Rome (Romans 16:6) [2].
+In addition, the Orthodox Church preserves the history that Mary Magdalene went to Rome [8].
+The Orthodox Church suggests that Paul recognizes Mary Magdalene worked hard for the church in Rome (Romans 16:6).
 The Eastern Orthodox Church has always honoured Mary Magdalene as an apostle who appeared before Emperor Tiberius Caesar in Rome and testified that Jesus rose from the dead.
 She proved her testimony with a miraculous sign: the egg in her hand turned red.
-That's why many countries where the Eastern Orthodox Church is dominant have a long history of colouring Easter Eggs Red.
+That's why many countries where the Eastern Orthodox Church is dominant have a long history of colouring Easter Eggs red.

-The non-canonical Acts of Pilate[3] quotes Mary Magdalene saying, “Who will let these things be heard by all the world?
+The non-canonical Acts of Pilate, also called the Gospel of Nicodemus, reports that Mary Magdalene went to Rome, saying, "Who will let these things be heard by all the world?
 I shall go alone to Rome, to the Caesar.
-I shall show him what evil Pilate has done in obeying the lawless Jews."
+I shall show him what evil Pilate hath done in obeying the lawless Jews."
+[9].
+She would have gone to Rome during the reign of Tiberius, who died in AD 37.
+The Orthodox Church places Mary Magdalene back in Rome when the church received Paul's letter to Rome, around AD 57-58.

-In Because She Was Called, from Broken to Bold: A Novel of the Early Church, I imagine Mary Magdalene and Junia appearing together before Emperor Tiberius and Mary Magdalene deciding to stay and serve the church in Rome.
+She may have been well-educated, and, given her devotion to Jesus, she appears deeply passionate about philosophy and theology.
+In Because She Was Called, from Broken to Bold: A Novel of the Early Church, I imagine Mary Magdalene and Junia appearing together before Emperor Tiberius.
+In those days, it took two women's testimonies to be valid in court.
+My novel shows Mary Magdalene deciding to stay and serve the church in Rome.

 Mary Magdalene in Alexandria, Egypt